Arsenal sign Netherlands defender Timber from Ajax

 The versatile Dutch defender, who can play in the centre of defence or at right-back, had been linked with Manchester United, while Bayern Munich were also known to be interested.

-Timber has 15 caps for the Netherlands, including four at the Qatar World Cup, where he helped Louis van Gaal's side reach the quarter-finals.
+He has won 15 caps for the Netherlands, including four at the Qatar World Cup, where he helped Louis van Gaal's side reach the quarter-finals.

 Timber said he has "always been a fan of Arsenal", which stemmed from his brothers' love for the club.